forgeqc/sonarqube-api-client/README.md

 ```

 ### Get measures of multiple sonarqube projects
-The **SonarqubeInstance::getMultipleProjectsMeasures** retrieves measures for a list of sonarqube projects.
-This function is useful for measures aggregation of a project portfolio.
+The **SonarqubeInstance::getMultipleProjectsMeasures** function retrieves measures for a list of sonarqube projects.
+Maximum number of projects is 100.

 Add the list of desired metric keys to customize measures returned by the function.